State-to-State Food Certification and Organic Farm Consumer Programs

 https://www.agriculture.pa.gov/Business_Industry/pa_preferred/Pages/default.aspx

 Definitely, PA Preferred is your resource for finding locally grown and processed agricultural products from the Commonwealth of Pennsylvania.
-The program has a location in the Pennsylvania Department of Agriculture’s Bureau of Market Development.
+The program is located within the Pennsylvania Department of Agriculture’s Bureau of Market Development.
 Significantly, the department launched PA Preferred to identify and promote food and agricultural products grown, produced, and processed in Pennsylvania.

 Pennsylvania is home to 7.7 million acres of farmland with an average farm size of 133 acres.
-The Commonwealth boasts 57,900 farms, 97% owned by families.
+The Commonwealth boasts 57,900 farms, 97% of which are family-owned.
 These farms grow the food that fuels our citizens, and these endeavors fuel the economy.
 In the long run, buying PA Preferred directly impacts our farmers and our Commonwealth.

 The PA Preferred membership base is broader than farmers.
 Some businesses directly support Pennsylvania agriculture by sourcing ingredients from Pennsylvania farms.
 PA Preferred processing members are the makers that add value to Pennsylvania agricultural goods.
 They are preserving the bounty by processing fresh farm items in various ways.

 Pennsylvania farmers and the companies that process Pennsylvania-grown ingredients can join PA Preferred to reap the benefits of this statewide brand identity.
-The mission of PA Preferred is to create opportunities for Pennsylvanians to easily identify and purchase locally grown and processed items, which in turn benefits Pennsylvania’s farmers, agribusinesses, and economy.
+The mission of PA Preferred is to create opportunities for Pennsylvanians to easily identify and purchase locally grown and processed items, thereby benefiting Pennsylvania’s farmers, agribusinesses, and economy.
 It is to provide farmers and agribusinesses with a brand identity for the products they grow and produce and State Food Certification.
 It is to assure consumers that when they purchase products with the PA Preferred logo, they are directly supporting Pennsylvania farmers.

 Delaware Organic Certification System